 The 6 C’s for UCC - Guidance on Teaching Remotely in September

 TEACH THROUGH CANVAS.
 Canvas is the primary place of learning and teaching for all UCC staff and students.
-Staff should complete the 'Teaching with Canvas' course on Canvas and there is an excellent 24/7 Canvas Support for all UCC staff.
+Staff should complete the 'Teaching with Technology' course on Canvas and there is an excellent 24/7 Canvas Support for all UCC staff.
 Canvas is UCC’s Virtual Learning Environment (VLE) or ‘Virtual Campus’.
 You can access and communicate with all your registered students via Canvas.

 CLARITY.
 When teaching remotely, clarity is critical.
 It needs to be clear to the student what is expected of them and the order in which they need to engage with materials/content and complete relevant coursework.